Photronics, Inc. (PLAB): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The founding team members included Constantine (Dino) Macricostas, who served as the company's chairman and chief executive officer for many years.
+The company was founded by Constantine (Dino) Macricostas, who served as the company's chairman and chief executive officer for many years.

 Initial capital/funding